gradle/gradle/design-docs/features/composite-build/tooling-api-model/composed-in-daemon/README.md

 - The only supported model type is `EclipseProject`.
 - The version of Gradle used for the coordinator process will not be user-configurable, and will match the Gradle version of the Tooling API client.
 (It may be necessary to provide an internal API for specifying a local Gradle installation to use.)
-- If a composite build is declared with a single participant, no _coordination_ is needed and the Tooling API client should use a direct `ProjectConnection` to the participating build.
 - Models for the actual participant builds will be obtained via separate Tooling API connections (no change from previous story)

 ### API